This Eldritch Horror review was made after playing the game four times.

 - Corey Konieczka, Nikki Valens and Fantasy Flight Games also deserve credit for creating an easy-to-learn board game.
 Unlike Arkham Horror, each step of every round is clearly laid out in the rulebook, so new players will be up and running in no time.

 - Eldritch Horror is low on character development.
 While it does allow for some interaction and player influence on the story, players do not have much control over how much and in what ways their characters grow throughout the game.

 - The game is pretty long, especially at the higher player counts.
-Games can last over three hours for 6-8 players.
+Games can last over three hours when there are more players at the table.

 Most of the people in my gaming group think that Eldritch Horror is an improvement over Arkham Horror.
 We do bring it to the table every once in a while, but most of us prefer Elder Sign (especially with the expansions) since it is quite a bit shorter and has the same theme.